 How long does the Chronic Pain Rehabilitation Program take?

-Most people who are seriously disabled and suffering from chronic pain require 3-4 weeks to be able to function well and begin to feel joyous and productive.
-Some people are doing well and complete the program in 2 weeks, while others may require more than 4 weeks to achieve their goals.
-Of course, this is only a start, and working to maintain wellness will need to become a way of life for benefit to endure.
+Most people who are seriously disabled and suffering from chronic pain require time to be able to function well and begin to feel joyous and productive.
+Such a dramatic change does not occur overnight.
+Thus, the program is 3-4 weeks in duration, with minimum duration being three weeks.
+Of course, this treatment is only a start, and working to maintain wellness will need to become a way of life for benefits to endure.

-After completing the program, patients are encouraged to continue with the Section of Pain Medicine’s follow-up services.
+After completing the Chronic Pain Rehabilitation Program, patients are encouraged to continue with follow-up services.
 Aftercare programs include free monthly relapse prevention and coping skills groups.
 CPRP graduates can also schedule office visits for medication management during aftercare programming days.